Jonn Ord KFK Bio

 In 2001 Jonn built a SERIOUS bio-filtered swimming pond using the extra space available in his country location on Georgian Bay.

-Hobbies include old Norton motorcycles (he has a 1969
+Hobbies include old Norton motorcycles (he had a 1969 "S" Commando model for 50yrs) .. in

-through Italy, Switzerland and Belgium in a three month trip),
+Athens and back through Italy, Switzerland and Belgium in a three

-Jonn is interested in permaculture and has recently constructed a
+indoor soccer and skiing.
+Jonn is interested in permaculture and

 Garden magazine and demonstrated at the Living

-at the Toronto Home Show, in 2003.
-Recently he has added a very
+Home exhibit at the Toronto Home Show, in 2003.
+He later added a

-shower to the water system.
-Having reluctantly given up the
+water system.
+Having reluctantly given up the idea of owning his

-owning his own airplane, he has decided to go back to the fun of
+own airplane, he has decided to go back to the fun of flying

 models.
-He recently received his model wings and has a 4' model P51 Mustang.
+He received his model wings and has a 4' model P51 Mustang.

-PS The picture was a caricature drawn by a street artist in Toronto a few yrs ago - Jonn has a little less hair now!
+PS The picture was a caricature drawn by a street artist in Toronto in the '80s - Jonn has a little less hair now!